Coherent Spectral Feature Extraction Using Symmetric Autoencoders: Disentanglement via SymAE: Analysis on KSC Dataset

-In our comprehensive pairwise clustering experiment encompassing all ground truth classes within the scene, we { observed an average improvement of $12.0\%$ in classification accuracy across all class pairs.
-Notably, the most substantial improvements were evident among classes characterized by subtle differences.
-These pairwise enhancements are graphically illustrated in Fig.~\ref{fig:gtkmeans}.
-These findings underscore the substantial effectiveness of $\encr$ in capturing class-specific features essential for distinguishing between closely related classes.}
+We went on to conduct a comprehensive pairwise clustering experiment encompassing all ground truth classes within the scene.
+On average, we observed a $12.0$ percentage point improvement in clustering accuracy across all class pairs when using the coherent feature space.
+Notably, the most substantial improvements were evident among classes characterized by subtle spectral differences.
+Figure \ref{fig:gtkmeans} illustrates these pairwise improvements in a heatmap, where each element represents the percentage point accuracy difference between clustering in the coherent feature space and the raw spectral space.
+This visualization highlights the consistent enhancement in class separability achieved by SymAE's coherent features, particularly for spectrally similar classes.